chrisguest75/typescript_examples/24_packages/clients/client_dual_cjs/README.md

-# CJS CLIENT
+# CJS CLIENT (using dual library)

-Setup typescript for a basic nodejs CJS package.
+Setup typescript for a basic nodejs dual CJS and EJS package.

 NOTES: